Operating a Procurement Card Program

-The United States Government found that purchases under $2500 only comprised of 2 percent of the overall government spending, but did account for 85 percent all purchases.
+The United States Government found that purchases under $2,500 only comprised 2 percent of overall government spending, but did account for 85 percent all purchases.
 As the administrative costs of these small purchases often exceeded the actual dollar spend, the use of procurement cards increased in many government departments.
 One government agency, the Department of Commerce, estimated that the use of procurement cards saved them over $22 million per year on administrative costs and the reduction in purchasing processing time.

 Implementing Internal Controls

-Who Gets A Card?
+Who Gets a Card?

 Another negative seen in procurement card programs is that companies think they need to give cards to all of their employees that make purchases.
 This is not the case; being issued a procurement card is being given trust.
 A company must be able to trust the user of the card as they are in fact spending the company’s money.
-There should be an approval process in place where employees have to be selected, reviewed and approved.
-If an employee has bad credit then should they be given a company procurement card?
+There should be an approval process in place where employees have to be selected, reviewed, and approved.
+If an employee has bad credit, should they be given a company procurement card?

 Imposing Spending Limits